hmuchalski/128a/syllabus-CHEM-129B/syllabus-lab-129B-ay22-23-spring.md

 - **Canvas:** The central repository for all course materials and information is our Canvas site, accessible through [https://fresnostate.instructure.com/courses/66127](https://fresnostate.instructure.com/courses/66127).
 The Canvas site will house assignments, grades, and links to materials/resources.
 - **Personal computer:** You will need a x86 class personal computer that can run standalone desktop applications.
 Mobile devices can be used but they are inferior or incompatible with software we will use.
 - **Zoom:** Virtual meetings (if any) will be held via Zoom.
 Links and passwords to zoom meetings will be published on Canvas.

-## Note about the duration of a lab session

-The CSU defines _one class hour_ as 50 minutes of instruction.
-Science laboratories are designated as supervision courses ([C16 class](https://academics.fresnostate.edu/scheduling/documents/CourseClassificationSystem%201.3.18.pdf)), 1 unit = 3 hours of instruction/supervision.
-We meet for two lab sessions per week, 3 hours each.
-Keep in mind, however, that the 3 hours equal 150 min of instruction.
-The duration of one lab session is officially listed as 2 hours and 50 min because according to university rules we should have 10 min break after each 50 min of instruction but it is difficult to do in a lab where each student or group works at their own pace.
-Therefore, although the time for the lab is officially listed as 13:00–15:50, we will aim to finish each lab session by 15:30 after exactly 150 minutes of instruction/supervision.

 ## Course workflow